Jesulonimi21/swift-algorand-sdk-ios-showcase/Readme.md

     }
 ```

-**Destroy Asset:** We can now the destroy the asset by clicking on the `Destroy On Account1` For us to do this, the `Creator` of the asset has to have all the units of the asset in its account and also sign the transaction, the code for this can be found below:
+**Destroy Asset:** We can now destroy the asset by clicking on the `Destroy On Account1` For us to do this, the `Creator` of the asset has to have all the units of the asset in its account and also sign the transaction, the code for this can be found below:

 ```swift